sofferjacob/edison-toolchain/README.md

 ## How to check which version you are using?
 Starting with toolchain verion 2.0, to check which version of the toolchain check the file ``toolchain.info`` in the toolchain install directory.

+## Porting to a different target architecture
+To port the toolchain to a different architecture, just change the ``TARGET=`` field in line 17 of ``build.sh`` and if you feel like sharing create a pull request.

 > Current stable version: 2.0

 > Current GCC: 7.1.0

 > Current Binutils: 2.8

+> Supported archs: i386-elf, arm-eabi

 Copyright (c) 2017 Jacobo Soffer.